-How to take a screenshot on a Galaxy S7, S6, Note, or any other Android device
+How to take a screenshot on a Galaxy S8, S7, Note, or any other Android device

 Taking a snapshot of your Android phone’s screen is easy, and there are all sorts of situations where a screenshot could come in handy, whether you want to share your home screen with friends or obtain pictorial proof of your latest high score.

-This guide uses the Samsung Galaxy S7, S7 Edge, Galaxy Note 5, Galaxy S6, Galaxy S5, Galaxy S4, Galaxy S3, Galaxy Note 4, Galaxy Note 3, Galaxy Note 2, and Galaxy Note as examples.
+This guide covers the Samsung Galaxy Note 8, Galaxy S8, S8 Plus, S7, S7 Edge, Galaxy Note 5, Galaxy S6, Galaxy S5, Galaxy S4, Galaxy S3, Galaxy Note 4, Galaxy Note 3, Galaxy Note 2, and Galaxy Note as examples.

 How to take a screenshot on a Galaxy device by swiping the screen

-Taking a screenshot on the Galaxy S7 — or almost any other Galaxy phone — with a swipe of your hand is easy.
+Taking a screenshot on the Galaxy S8 — or almost any other Galaxy phone — with a swipe of your hand is easy.

-- Set your hand vertically on either side of the screen, and shape it like you are karate chopping the phone.
+- Set your hand vertically on either side of the screen, and shape it like you are karate-chopping the phone.

 - Horizontally swipe across the screen like your hand is a photo scanner.